Thịt Kho (Vietnamese Braised Pork and Eggs)

 Substitutions and Variations

-- Instead of coconut water, use Rico coconut soda, Coca-Cola, or 7-up.
-The sugars from the soda will help caramelize the sauce and tenderize the meat.
-Soda has more sugar than coconut water, so you may need to adjust the amount used and season accordingly.
+• Instead of coconut water, try Rico coconut soda, Coca-Cola, or 7-up.
+The sugars from the soda will help caramelize the sauce and tenderize the meat, but you might need to adjust the amount and season to taste.

 Tips for Success